Capital One Cup Odds Comparison 2020 | Best Betting Capital One Cup Odds

 The one market that was clearly visible on BoyleSports at the time of our research was the Win Outright market.
 They had four of the best Win Outright odds available for Southampton, Newcastle, West Ham, and Norwich.
 They’ve also got a 5+ Football Acca Insurance that you can opt into at minimum odds of 1/3 and a minimum stake of £5 with a maximum refund of £25.

 The following markets are available for the EFL cup on BetVictor: Match Betting, total Goals-Over/Under 2.5, Both Teams to Score, To Win And Both Teams to Score, Half Time/Full Time, and Double Chance.
 BetVictor’s got three of the best Win Outright odds available in our comparison for Arsenal, Manchester United, and Southampton.
-They have Acca Insurance available for any Match Betting and Both Teams to Score markets as well as a bet £10 get £30 welcome bonus offer on the sportsbook.
+They have Acca Insurance available for any Match Betting and Both Teams to Score markets.
+When you sign up and place a bet of £10 you’ll get £40 worth of bonuses: £30 for sports betting and £10 for the BetVictor casino.

 - Prime upset territory: One of the most distinctive features of the EFL Cup is its ability to feature smaller teams that are often prime candidates for achieving major upsets over the top Premier League clubs.
 Many lower-league teams have been able to make it incredibly far into the tournament, even making it into the final.
 Last season, two of the lower-league quarterfinalists, Sheffield Wednesday and Middlesbrough had to knock out Arsenal and Manchester United to get that far.
 The teams distracted by Champions and Europa League commitments, like Leicester City, Southampton, and Tottenham Hotspur, will likely not be in ample condition to go deep into the tournament.
 However, it’s a perfect environment for the likes of Chelsea, Manchester United, Everton, Swansea, and West Ham to take it seriously and work towards getting some hardware into the club.